Sarbeng/apartment_manager/documentation.md

 # IRB Project Documentation
 ## Author: Kwadwo Sarbeng-Baafi

+## Purpose of the Project
+Why was this project necessary?
+It became necessary for this to be built when the current existing software which was supplied by a third party became too expensive for the University to pay?
+Chisel?
+Maybe.
+But long story short, the `University of Cape Coast` was to cough up a sum of `$20,000` dollars to said third party in order to continue using the software.
+Sadly the Vice Chancellor insisted that the school has no such money lying around and that it would be better to build in house.
+Hence this software.
+The main point of this project is to allow the `staff` and `students` of the university of Cape submit their research applications for the review by the `Institutional Review Board`

+## Features of the Project
+- Login - `100% complete`
+- Registration - `100% complete`
+- Role Assignment & Page Restriction by Role - `On Going`
+- Forgot Password & Password Reset - `100% complete`
+- Full Project Documentation - `On Going`
+- Dashboard Template - `30% complete`
+    - Components collection for inputs, buttons, dividers, links, charts, tables etc to facilitate resuable code
+    - Admin Dashboard
+    - Super Admin Dashboard
+    - Reviewer Dashboard
+    - User Dashboard
+- Research Application Module
+    - document upload
+    - application form filling, editing, viewing and deletion
+    - document viewing (being able to view uploaded documents to verify if they are the right ones)
+    - Document Deletion
+    - Application form automatic save (optional)
+- Meeting Scheduling Module
+- Application Review Module
+    - Reviewer Assignment by Admin
+    - Reviewer reviewing application
+    - Review Status Checking
+- User Creation & Role Assignment Module

+## Introduction
 I used livewire to create the app components
 - I would first creat the component in the terminal
 - which will create two files